graynoah/Battleships/README.md

 **Julian** - I created the gui framework used in the game.
 I also created the installation instructions in the README.

-**Noah** - I created the computer player, designing and implementing it's strategy to play the game.
+**Noah** - I created the players; player, playerHuman, and playerComputer.
+Designing and implementing playerComputer's strategy to play the game.
 As well as coming up with the game description in the README.

 ## License Information